mahmud10cool/ROS2_turtlesim_project/README.md

 From the udemy course by Edouard Renard

 ## Description of branches
-Branch main: Has the code for the nodes
+- Branch main: Has the code for the nodes
-Branch bringup: Launch files
+- Branch bringup: Launch files
-Branch interface_files: Has the interfaceg files, i.e. msg, srv
+- Branch interface_files: Has the interfaceg files, i.e. msg, srv

 ## Run procedure
 1. Clone the repo
 2. Place the three different packages in your workspace
 3. Colcon build the workspace
-4. Run the turtlesim node
-5. Run the launch file for the turtle controller and spawner
+4. Run the launch file for the turtle controller and spawner
-6. You may edit the catch closest turtle from the bash
+5. You may edit the catch closest turtle from the bash

 ## Future work
 I will add all three folders into the same branch in the future